(Copyright © 2013 The Big C and Me)

 Have you experienced any of the emotions mentioned above?
 If so, please feel free to share your thoughts below.
 It's so important for us all to know we're not alone, no matter where on the "journey" we fall. :-)

-EDITED TO ADD: Though I didn't know it at the time of this blog post, Lisa Quintana — the woman who prompted my initial blog post about the fading of friendship — had already passed away from metastatic breast cancer.
-You can read more about her life here.
+EDITED TO ADD: Lisa Quintana — the woman who prompted my initial blog post about the fading of friendship — passed away from metastatic breast cancer one month after this blog post.
+You can read more about Lisa's life here.
 R.I.P.
 Lisa.